 Founded in 1886, Atlanta-headquartered Coca-Cola is the world’s largest nonalcoholic beverage company, with a strong portfolio of 200 brands covering key categories including carbonated soft drinks, water, sports, energy, juice, and coffee...
 Show more

-The Coca-Cola Company (KO), a global beverage leader, maintains a robust dividend policy characterized by quarterly payments and a commitment to annual increases.
-Currently, it pays $0.53 per share quarterly, equating to an annual dividend of $2.12 and a yield of about 2.8%.
-This positions KO as a dividend growth stock rather than a high-yield play, appealing to investors prioritizing consistency over maximum income.
-With a history of reliable payouts backed by iconic brands and worldwide distribution, Coca-Cola's dividend profile underscores its status as a cornerstone for long-term portfolios.
-The most recent ex-dividend date was March 13, 2026, with payment on April 1, 2026.
+The Coca-Cola Company (KO), a global beverage leader, maintains a robust dividend policy characterized by quarterly payments and consistent annual increases.
+The current quarterly dividend is $0.53 per share, equating to an annual payout of $2.12 and a forward yield of about 2.7% based on recent stock prices.
+This positions KO as a dividend growth stock rather than a high-yield play, prioritizing reliability over top yields.
+Payments are typically made on the first of April, July, October, and mid-December, with the most recent ex-dividend date on March 13, 2026, and payment on April 1, 2026.
+Coca-Cola's commitment to shareholders is evident in its long-term strategy, balancing reinvestment in growth with dependable income distribution.

 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
 Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
-It excels at identifying dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Explore the AI Screener to uncover hidden gems tailored to your strategy.
+It efficiently identifies dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more effectively than manual screening.
+Explore it today to enhance your research.

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.
 Disclaimers and Limitations